Joseph ha-Kohen: Historical works

-The Jewish Annals

-His second chronicle is an extract from his world chronicle of items concerning persecutions of the Jews.
-To this he added material from Samuel Usque's Consolaçam as Tribulaçoens de Ysrael (1557), the chronicle of Abraham ibn Daud as well as other material that had reached him, calling it Emeq ha-Bakha.
-Its set purpose in the introduction to the book was to serve as reading on the fast of 9 Av.
+His second chronicle, Emek Ha-Bakha (Vale of Tears), was started in 1558 and is considered an important historical work.
+The name comes from Psalm 84, and it is a history of Jewish martyrdom.
+It consisted of the narrative of Jewish persecution that extracted from and built on the Jewish part of his earlier world histories, and inspired Salo Baron's idea of the "lachrymose" conception of Jewish history.
+It incorporates material from Samuel Usque's Consolaçam as Tribulaçoens de Ysrael (1557) and the chronicle of Abraham ibn Daud.
+Its set purpose in the introduction to the book was to serve as reading on the fast of 9 Av, a mournful holiday event in Judaism.
 There he dwells upon the sorrows and sufferings the Jews endured in various countries in the course of centuries.
 The book, which is a martyrology from beginning to end, closes with the 24th of Tammuz, 5335 AM (1575 CE).
-The tenor of the book makes it an out-spoken representative of "the lachrymose conception of Jewish history" (Salo Baron).
+Yerushalmi notes that it begins in the post-biblical era.
+Bonfil notes that Joseph ha-Kohen's historiography is specifically shaped by the Jewish expulsion from Spain that Joseph ha-Kohen personally experienced.
+Joseph ha-Kohen and Usque are sources for early documentation of Jewish blood libels.
+He was a contemporary of the Italian-Jewish geographer Abraham Farissol, a scribe from Avignon who worked for Judah Messer Leon, and drew upon his work.
+Joseph ha-Kohen incorporates earlier medieval chronicles almost verbatim.

 Joseph ha-Kohen began the first version of this work in 1558, at Voltaggio, and concluded it, in its initial form, toward the end of 1563.
 It was finally carried by the author down to 1575.
 It circulated in Italy in manuscript and was edited for the first time by Samuel David Luzzatto and published in 1852 by Max Letteris.
 In 1858 M. Wiener published a German translation.
 A modern text-critical edition, edited by Karin Almbladh, appeared in 1981.

 Other works

-Ha-Kohen wrote few other works that had not been printed.
+Joseph ha-Kohen wrote few other works that had not been printed.
 Some of them are adaptations to Hebrew of books wrriten in Latin, Spanish, and probably also Italian.